-Committee Name: Performance Improvement Team (PIT)
+Committee Name:Performance Improvement Team (PIT)Charter Statement:

-The PIT is an internal, management-level, cross-functional quality improvement team.
+The PIT is an internal, management level, cross-functional quality improvement team.
 The PIT is responsible for gathering and analyzing data, identifying barriers to quality improvement, resolving problems, and/or making recommendations for performance improvements.

-To gather, analyze, and identify barriers to the quality improvement processes for physical and behavioral health
+To gather, analyze, and identify barriers to the quality improvement process for physical and behavioral health.

-- 1. Review and evaluate key clinical quality and service performance indicators. - 2.
-Promptly initiate ad hoc performance improvement initiatives (including corrective action plans) to address any negative trends. - 3.
-Review, categorize, track, and trend grievances, administrative reviews, and requests for external reviews.
-Determine appropriate disposition and follow-up. - 4.
-Monitor resource allocation to ensure appropriate support for the Quality Improvement Program. - 5.
-Track progress of tasks in the annual QI Work Plan and make recommendations to improve quality activities noted in the Work Plan, as needed, in response to issues raised by the QIC. - 6.
-Provide ongoing reports to the QIC, as appropriate, on the progress of clinical and performance improvement initiatives. - 7.
-Review Magnolia operational policies and procedures at least annually and recommend modifications as necessary.
+- 1. Review and evaluation of key clinical quality and service performance indicators - 2.
+Prompt initiation of ad hoc performance improvement initiatives (including corrective action plans) to address any negative trends - 3.
+Review, categorize, track, and trend grievances, administrative reviews, and requests for external reviews; determine appropriate disposition and follow-up - 4.
+Monitor resource allocation to ensure appropriate support for the Quality Improvement Program - 5.
+Track progress of tasks in the annual QI Work Plan and make recommendations to improve quality activities noted in the Work Plan, as needed, in response to issues raised by the QIC - 6.
+Provide ongoing reports to the QIC, as appropriate, on the progress of clinical and performance improvement initiatives - 7.
+Review Magnolia operational policies and procedures at least annually and recommend modifications as necessary